-In 2016, the syndicate managed its foreign exchange risk by periodically assessing its non-dollar exposures and hedging these to a tolerable level while targeting net assets to be entirely US dollar denominated.
+In 2017, the syndicate managed its foreign exchange risk by periodically assessing its non-dollar exposures and hedging these to a tolerable level while targeting net assets to be entirely US dollar denominated.
 As part of this hedging strategy, exchange rate derivatives may be used to rebalance currency exposure.
 On a forward looking basis an assessment is made of expected future exposure development and appropriate currency trades put in place to reduce risk.

-Fluctuations in the syndicate's trading currencies against the US dollar would result in a change to net asset value.
-The table below gives an indication of the impact on net assets of a % change in relative strength of US dollar against the value of sterling, Canadian dollar and euro, simultaneously.
+Fluctuations in the syndicate's trading currencies against the US dollar would result in a change to profit and to net asset value.
+The table below gives an indication of the impact on profit and net assets of a percentage change in relative strength of US dollar against the value of sterling, Canadian dollar and euro, simultaneously.
 The analysis is based on the current information available and an assumption that the impact of foreign exchange on non-monetary items will be nil.

-Impact o for the year ended Impact on net assets 2016 2015 2016 2015 Change in exchange rate of sterling, Canadian dollar and euro relative to US dollar \$m \$m \$m \$m Dollar weakens 30% against other currencies 1.7 1.9 1.7 1.9 Dollar weakens 20% against other currencies 1.2 1.3 1.2 1.3 Dollar weakens 10% against other currencies 0.6 0.6 0.6 0.6 Dollar strengthens 10% against other currencies (0.6) (0.6) (0.6) (0.6) Dollar strengthens 20% against other currencies (1.2) (1.3) (1.2) (1.3) Dollar strengthens 30% against other currencies (1.7) (1.9) (1.7) (1.9)
+Impact o for the yea Impact on net assets 2017 2016 2017 2016 Change in exchange rate of sterling, Canadian dollar and euro relative to US dollar \$m \$m \$m \$m Dollar weakens 30% against other currencies 6.4 1.7 6.4 1.7 Dollar weakens 20% against other currencies 4.3 1.2 4.3 1.2 Dollar weakens 10% against other currencies 2.1 0.6 2.1 0.6 Dollar strengthens 10% against other currencies (2.1) (0.6) (2.1) (0.6) Dollar strengthens 20% against other currencies (4.3) (1.2) (4.3) (1.2) Dollar strengthens 30% against other currencies (6.4) (1.7) (6.4) (1.7)